* This is the Consumer Version. *

 Excess body hair may run in families, and what is considered excessive may vary with ethnic background and culture.

-Polycystic ovary syndrome is the most common cause of hirsutism.
+Polycystic ovary syndrome (PCOS) is the most common cause of hirsutism.

 If women also develop male characteristics (such as a deepened voice, increased muscle mass, scalp hair loss, or irregular or absent menstrual periods), they may have a disorder that requires prompt evaluation by a doctor.